Cost of Living in Hungary

 We asked people how much they someone comfortably live on in Hungary, they wrote:

 "Well that depends on your life style.
 Approximately on the average 1,500 euros - 2,000 euros per month on the high end including lots of travel.
-This monthly living expense is after a property purchase," explained one expat living in Budapest.
+This monthly living expense is after a property purchase," explained one expat.

-"$2000 USD will do it but be mindful it doesn't cover major medical or other expenses," said one expat in Budapest.
+"$2000 USD will do it but be mindful it doesn't cover major medical or other expenses," said one person in Budapest.

 Will I save money living in Hungary?

 "Yes!
 While AFA/VAT (aka sales tax) is 27% (lower now on some items like pork etc), items are in most cases cheaper than in the US.
-Some items are not so much like electronics," explained one expat living in Budapest.
+Some items are not so much like electronics," remarked one expat in Budapest.

 What is the average cost of housing in Hungary?